bids-standard/bids-specification/src/04-modality-specific-files/06-intracranial-electroencephalography.md

     sub-<label>[_ses-<label>]_task-<task_label>[_acq-<label>][_run-<index>][_space-<label>]_ieeg.json
 ```

-The iEEG community uses a variety of formats for storing raw data, and there is no single standard that all researchers agree on.
-The allowed file formats for iEEG data in BIDS are divided into two groups: *recommended* formats that are open, well-defined standards, and *accepted* formats that are common in the community.
-In general, it is discouraged to use *accepted* formats over *recommended* formats, particularly because there are conversion scripts available in most analytics languages to convert data into *recommended* formats.
+The iEEG community uses a variety of formats for storing raw data, and there is
+no single standard that all researchers agree on.
+The allowed file formats for
+iEEG data in BIDS are divided into two groups: *recommended* formats that are
+open, well-defined standards, and *accepted* formats that are common in the
+community.
+In general, it is discouraged to use *accepted* formats over
+*recommended* formats, particularly because there are conversion scripts
+available in most analytics languages to convert data into *recommended*
+formats.
 Below are lists of each group of allowed data formats in BIDS-iEEG.

-Future versions of BIDS may extend this list of supported file formats.
-File formats for future consideration MUST have open access documentation, MUST have open source implementation for both reading and writing in at least two programming languages and SHOULD be widely supported in multiple software packages.
-Other formats that may be considered in the future should have a clear added advantage over the existing formats and should have wide adoption in the BIDS-iEEG community.

 **Recommended Formats**
 * European Data Format (.edf) (https://www.edfplus.info/)